-Despite the rise of mobile payment technology, a recent study says consumers remain skeptical about the safety of mobile payment transactions.
+Despite the rise of mobile payment technology, a March 2012 Federal Reserve study says consumers remain skeptical about the safety of mobile payment transactions

 Mobile payment use has quadrupled in the past three years but is still only used by about one in eight mobile phone users.
 According to the Federal Reserve’s March 2012 “Consumers and Mobile Financial Services” report, the primary reason mobile phone users do not make mobile payments is that they’re afraid the transactions aren’t safe.
 Respondents worried about phones being hacked, lost or stolen, for example.